t3r6/pkdocs/docs/guides/multiplayer/command-options.md

 `+hwclass` is a hardware class.
 This parameter configures the quality of the game shaders.
 For example, `tnl` will load shaders of lower quality.<br>

 !!!
 Note
-    Most of the parameters only work with the Windows binary.
+    Most of the parameters only work with the Windows binary and the linux binary fixed by XDavidXtreme.

-    The official `pkserver` Linux binary automatically runs with the hardcoded `+dedicatedserver +map +port` parameters.
-It seems that it can only accept `+interface` and `+private` parameters.
+    The official `pkserver` Linux binary automatically runs with the hardcoded `+dedicatedserver +map +port` parameters and can only accept `+interface` and `+private` parameters.
 Everything else should be set in the `config.ini` file.

 ## Dash parameters

-Additional commands for the Windows binary.
+Additional commands for the Windows binary and the linux binary fixed by XDavidXtreme.
 These commands do not work with the official Linux `pkserver` binary:

 ```
 -start